wellcomecollection/elasticsearch-log-forwarder/README.md

 A Lambda to forward logs from a Kinesis stream to our Elasticsearch logging cluster.

 All our Lambda functions send their logs to a shared log group in CloudWatch.
-These logs are forwarded to a Kinesis data stream, and then this Lambda forwads to logs to our shared logging cluster.
+These logs are forwarded to a Kinesis data stream, and then this Lambda forwards those logs to our shared logging cluster.

 ```mermaid
 graph LR